tomerg11e/RFID_Project/time setting.md

 in etc/adjtime we can see the zero timestamp

-in active/bin there is ther file that responsible for the time updating called updatetime.sh
+in active/bin there is ther file that responsible for the time updating called updatetime.sh systemctl status ntp.service